What is a Copywriting Agreement?

 A Copywriting Agreement is your MOST important legal document.
 If you only have one contract in your copywriting business, this is it!

 A Copywriting Agreement sets out the legal agreement between a copywriter and their clients.

 This includes scope, deliverables, revisions, payment terms and copyright assignment.
 Your clients will love it because it includes protections for their confidential information as well.

-For every new writing engagement, you can customise this template to suit your requirements.
-A well written agreement will not only provide you with legal protection, it will also help manage your client’s expectations.
+You can customise this template for every new writing engagement to suit your requirements.
+A well-written agreement will not only provide you with legal protection but will also help manage your client’s expectations.